The Last Supper

 God’s story began long before the New Testament.
 Much of what Jesus said and did relates to what God planned and did in the Old Testament.
 It is important for adults and children alike to see the Bible as one beautifully connected story.
 It is in the reading of this history that the full meaning of the purpose of Jesus becomes clear.

 “Everything that was written in the past was written to teach us, so that we could have hope.
-That hope comes from the patience and encouragement that the Scriptures give us.”
-Romans 15:4 ICB
+That hope comes from the patience and encouragement that the Scriptures give us..”
+Romans 15:4, ICB

 The first Passover had been celebrated hundreds and hundreds of years earlier on the last night that the Jews were captive in Egypt (Exodus 12).
-The Jews that followed God’s instructions and placed lamb’s blood on their doorposts were able to celebrate the meal safely inside their homes while the Angel of Death passed over them.
+The Jews who followed God’s instructions and placed lamb’s blood on their doorposts were able to celebrate the meal safely inside their homes while the Angel of Death passed over them.
 Jews continued to celebrate the Passover as a reminder of God’s salvation (rescue from Egyptian slavery).
 Jews continue to celebrate it today.

 Everything that is known about the history of God’s people and the celebration of Passover brings fuller meaning to what Jesus did during this meal.

 “Then Jesus took some bread.
 He thanked God for it, broke it, and gave it to the apostles.
-Then Jesus said, “This bread is my body that I am giving for you.
-Do this to remember me.”
+Then Jesus said, ‘This bread is my body that I am giving for you.
+Do this to remember me.’
 In the same way, after supper, Jesus took the cup and said, ‘This cup shows the new agreement that God makes with his people.
 This new agreement begins with my blood which is poured out for you.’”
-Luke 22:19-20 ICB
+Luke 22:19-20.
+ICB

 Read more about the meaning of the Lord’s Supper here.